morph::vec (fixed-size mathematical vector)

 Design

 This was the first class where I decided to derive from an STL container.
 I was motivated by a need for a fixed size mathematical vector to use in the computation of three dimensional models for the visualization code.
-I wanted only the data stored in a fixed size std::array, but I wanted to add mathematical operations with an interface that would make coding with the class convenient, easy and enjoyable.
+I wanted the data stored in a fixed size std::array, but I wanted to add mathematical operations with an interface that would make coding with the class convenient, easy and enjoyable.

 std::array is an ‘aggregate class’ with no user-provided constructors, and morph::vec does not add any of its own constructors.
 It is generally initialized with brace-initializer lists.

-vec<float, 3> v = { 1.0f , 1.0f, 1.0f };
+vec<float, 3> v = { 1.0f, 1.0f, 1.0f };

 The template arguments are S and N which are type and size.
 These are passed through to std::array.
 The argument name S hints ‘scalar’ as the elements of a mathematical vector of N dimensions are scalar, real numbers.